TeannieTech/API-Coding-Quiz/README.md

   *
   * If the answer clicked was incorrect then subtract time from the clock

-* The quiz should end when all questions are answered or the timer reaches 0.
+* The quiz should end when all questions are answered or the timer reaches 0. //if statement

   * When the game ends, it should display their score and give the user the ability to save their initials and their score